Optimize Workforce Planning using Linear Programming with Python

 Planning by shift based on constraints listed above — (Image by Author)

-A worker from Shift 1 will start his week Monday and get 2 days off on Friday.
-Her colleague from Shift 6 will start the week Saturday and get 2 days off on Thursday.
+A worker from Shift 1 will start his week on Monday and get 2 days off on Friday.

-Objective: Minimize the number of workers hired
+Objective: Minimise the number of workers hired

-If you do not reach this target your P&L can be impacted, because this productivity has been used to calculate the price invoiced to your customer (retailer).
+If you do not reach this target, your P&L can be impacted, because this productivity has been used to calculate the price invoiced to your customer (retailer).

-3. Linear Programming Problem
+Linear Programming Problem

-the optimal value of a linear function (objective function) of several variables (x[i]), subject to the conditions that the variables are non-negative and satisfy a set of linear inequalities (called linear constraints).
+We define a Linear Programming Problem by finding the optimal value of a linear function (objective function) of several variables (x[i]), subject to the conditions that the variables are non-negative and satisfy a set of linear inequalities (called linear constraints).

 Our problem fits perfectly!